If you are thinking about accessing aged care, you may want to think about who will manage your affairs as you age.

 - a letter from a medical practitioner stating they are unable to act on their own behalf.

-Read more about how to set up a representative on our representatives page.
+Read more about how to set up a representative on our page on arranging someone to support you.